 There are a couple of differences between both SATA and USB.
-While you can use both of them as connectors for your SSDs, you need to understand that eSATA is pretty much faster than USB 3.0.
+While you can use both as connectors for your SSDs, you need to understand that eSATA is much faster than USB 3.0.

 According to some experts, eSATA has a theoretical connection limit of 6 Gigabits per second.
 Some SSDs are even capable of delivering up to 12 Gigabits per second.
 As for its counterpart (USB); it only has a theoretical connection limit of 5 Gigabits per second.